pseudo-security/slacksecrets/README.md

 1. When the export is ready, download the .zip file from the "Past Exports" section on the page.
 The filename is usually `<workspace-name> Slack export <start-date> - <end-date>.zip`.
 1. Extract the file to a directory on your local machine.
 1. Run `SlackSecrets` with the `exported` command, and specify the extracted directory, like so: `slacksecrets exported --export-dir <path-to-extracted-directory>`.

+### Resetting Historical Scanning Progress

+`slacksecrets reset`(if `SLACK_TOKEN` environment variable is set) or `slacksecrets reset --token <slack-token>`.

+This is most useful if additional rules have been added or need to be tested for Historical Slack scanning (using the web API).

 ## Contributing